 SCC make up about a third of all skin cancers in Australia that are not melanomas, and SCC occur in the upper layer of the epidermis, typically in sun-exposed areas (head, neck, arms, legs).
 Compared to the BCC, SCC is fast-growing over weeks or months.

-Symptoms of an SCC are a thick, scaly area on the skin, a fast-growing lump, appearance of a sore that won’t heal, and/or tenderness of this area.
+Symptoms of an SCC are a thick, scaly area, a fast-growing lump, the appearance of a sore that won’t heal, and/or tenderness of this area.

-Any skin changes should be reported to your dermatologist, along with getting regular checks.
+Any visible changes should be reported to your dermatologist, along with getting regular checks.

 Melanomas are a serious form of skin cancer whereby melanocytes – the pigment-producing cells in your skin – overgrow.

-Melanocytes are found in the outer layer of your skin, and their job is to produce melanin – the dark pigment that causes tanning and dark skin tones.
-The variation in human skin tone we see is due to differing levels of production of melanin, despite everyone having the same amount of melanocytes – the darkest skin and the lightest skin are all equal in melanocytes – but those melanocytes in dark skin produce a lot more melanin than those with light skin.
+Melanocytes are found in the outer layers, and their job is to produce melanin – the dark pigment that causes tanning and dark skin tones.
+The variation in human skin tone we see is due to differing levels of production of melanin, despite everyone having the same amount of melanocytes – the darkest and the lightest skin are all equal in melanocytes – but those melanocytes in dark complexions produce a lot more melanin than those with light.

 Albinos lack properly-functioning melanocytes, leaving them without melanin – pigment – at all.

-Melanin is protective because it absorbs UV light, thus preventing it from entering our bodies further, causing cell damage deeper in our bodies and skin.
-Dark-skinned people are much less likely to be UV-damaged than those with lighter skins.
+Melanin is protective because it absorbs UV light, thus preventing it from entering our bodies further, causing deeper cell damage.
+Dark-skinned people are much less likely to be UV-damaged than those with lighter complexions.

 Growths of melanocytes can be non-cancerous, and appear as the very common mole or as freckles.
 Cancerous growths of melanocytes is a melanoma.

-Melanomas are classified as to how far they have spread, for example ‘in situ’ means just on the skin, ‘invasive’ means the tumour has spread into other layers of skin, and ‘metastatic’ means the cancer has spread to tissue other than the skin.
+Melanomas are classified by how far they have spread, for example ‘in situ’ means just on the skin, ‘invasive’ means the tumour has spread into other layers of skin, and ‘metastatic’ means cancer has spread to other tissue.

 Melanoma usually affects adults only and is rare in children.
 Those in the 45 – 65 age bracket are the most likely to be diagnosed.

 Melanomas have different growth phases, with the first horizontal phase appearing flat.
-Once the vertical phase commences, the melanoma skin cancer thickens and rises.
+Once the vertical phase commences, melanoma thickens and rises.